SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-20-state-of-blog-1yr.md

 [first day of retirement](https://www.someweekendreading.blog/retirement-of-iphegenia/).
 Today is 2021-Oct-20.
 According to the [TimeAndDate.com duration calculator](https://www.timeanddate.com/date/durationresult.html?m1=07&d1=01&y1=2020&m2=10&d2=20&y2=2021&ti=on),
-that is 477 days inclusive.
+that is 477 days, inclusive.
 So we've been blogging for:

 $$
 \frac{477 \mbox{ days}}{365.24 \mbox{ days/yr}} = 1.306 \mbox{ yr}
 $$

-(Yeah, so I missed the first blogiversary.
+(Yeah, I missed the first blogiversary.
 The line forms to the left for a chance to demand a refund of your blog subscription fee.)

 It seems like it's time for a bit of retrospective introspection, speculation, and